iluvjava/Maths/Notebook 2.0 obsidian/AMATH 501 Complex Analysis, Vector Calculus/Complex Analysis/Cauchy Riemann Condition.md

 ---
 ### **Cauchy Riemann Conditions | Necessary Condition**

-The cauchy riemann condition characterizes the complex differentibility of a function at a point.
+The Cauchy Riemann condition characterizes the complex differentiability for a function at a point.
 #### **Def | Complex Differentiability, Holomorphic**

 > A function $f: \mathbb C \mapsto C$ is complex differentiable at a point $z_0$ if and only if the limit
 > $$
 >   \lim_{z\rightarrow z_0} \frac{f(z) - f(z_0)}{z - z_0},
 > $$
-> we amphasizes the fact that, $z \rightarrow z_0$ on the complex plane in all possible trajectories, with all possible paramaterization of the curves.
+> we emphasizes the fact that, $z \rightarrow z_0$ on the complex plane in all possible trajectories, with all possible parameterization of the curves.

 **Remarks**